fvangef/mlgsc/README.md

 a Fasta file called, in this example, `Spo0A.msa`) and a phylogenetic tree of the Firmicute genera (file `firmicute_genera.nw`).

-First, we train the classifier with the following command:
+First, we train the model with the following command:

 ~~~~ {.shell}
 $ mlgsc_train Prot Spo0A.msa firmicute_genera.nw
 ~~~~

-This produces a binary file named `Spo0A.bcls`, which contains the classifier.
+This produces a binary file named `Spo0A.bcls`, which contains the model.

 We can now use it to classify Spo0A sequences of unknown genus, in this case they are stored in file `queries.pep` (a Fasta file):